-The initial capital and/or monetary contribution of the LLP shall be Rs/- (
+The initial capital and/or monetary contribution of the LLP shall be Rs./- ().
+The obligation of each partner to contribute is as follows:

-SI.
+Sl.
 No. Name of the Partner Nature and specification of obligation to contribute

-1.

-2.

-6.1 Inc rease or reduction in contributi on
+6.1 Increase or reduction in contribution